ash-bell/Consensus_Gene_Caller/README.md

 ### 4.1.7.
 Decision-Making for Gene Identification
 The paper includes a final score which is the sum of all the above criteria.
 They recomend keeping genes that a score of 3 or greater (don't do this for my program, my scoring system is not identical to theirs).
-I don't have a recomendation of a score, its up to you to decide.
+I generally find scores below -3.5 unlikely and above -3 more probable.

 ## Summary